uadyfmat/test-runner/README.md

 Supporting a new language requires the following changes:

 - Update [run](./src/run) to add the required commands.
-- Update [cli.js](./src/cli.js) to mention the new supported language in the help message of the CLI.
+- Update [config.js](./src/config.js) to add the new supported language extension.

 ## Development